instagaian/Egalitarian-Intentional-Community-Funding-Framework/README.md

 ## Intentional
-Intentional, meaning that community does not exist just to survive, but has a purpose and ethos to assist the world in progressing into increasing dimensions of sustainability and technological advancements that lead to us becoming an interstellar life propagating symbiotic species. as of the year 2020, below are the modalities of that advancement
+Intentional, meaning that community does not exist just to survive, but has a purpose and ethos to assist the world in progressing into increasing dimensions of sustainability and technological advancements that lead to us becoming an interstellar life propagating symbiotic species.

 ## Community
 Community meaning a co-creative group of people with strong social bonds and a shared vision.
 A physical presence at a shared location is necessary to meet requirements for social ties and qualification for any shared income.